Instructions For Author

 Complete information of authors like Full name, address, phone number, Email address, Fax, Discipline of the author, Affiliations is to be mentioned.
-Corresponding author is to be mentioned clearly.
-His address will be used for correspondence during the prepublication and post publication of the manuscript.
-First author should be mentioned first in the order and follow the priority.
+The corresponding author is to be mentioned clearly.
+His address will be used for correspondence during the prepublication and post-publication of the manuscript.
+The first author should be mentioned first in the order and follow the priority.

 ✍ Author names and affiliations

-We provide our authors with a choice of double blind peer review or single blind peer review.
-Our standard is single blind peer review, but authors opting for double blind peer review need to skip this section and the above section of contact information but provide the details in cover letter which is not accessible by reviewers.
+We provide our authors with a choice of double-blind peer review or single-blind peer review.
+Our standard is a single-blind peer review, but authors opting for a double-blind peer review need to skip this section and the above section of contact information but provide the details in a cover letter which is not accessible by reviewers.

 ✍ Running title

 Will be at the top of each printed page and cannot exceed 60 characters and spaces.

 Keywords (5-12words) are to be mentioned.
 Choosing appropriate keywords provides you with a citation advantage since they play a major role when searching huge indexing databases.
 List them in a line separated by commas.